Docker

 v1.9.x releases (production + debug)

-Windows container images are provided from v2.0.6 for Windows Server 2019 and Windows Server 2022.
-These can be found as tags on the same Docker Hub registry above.
+Container images for Windows Server 2019 and Windows Server 2022 are provided for v2.0.6 and later.
+These can be found as tags on the same Docker Hub registry.

-Our production stable images are based on Distroless focusing on security containing just the Fluent Bit binary and minimal system libraries and basic configuration.
-We also provide debug images for all architectures (from 1.9.0+) which contain a full (Debian) shell and package manager that can be used to troubleshoot or for testing purposes.
+Debug images are available for all architectures (for 1.9.0 and later), and contain a full Debian shell and package manager that can be used to troubleshoot or for testing purposes.

-From a deployment perspective, there is no need to specify an architecture, the container client tool that pulls the image gets the proper layer for the running architecture.
+From a deployment perspective, there's no need to specify an architecture.
+The container client tool that pulls the image gets the proper layer for the running architecture.

 Verify signed container images

-1.9 and 2.0 container images are signed using Cosign/Sigstore.
-These signatures can be verified using cosign (install guide):
+Version 1.9 and 2.0 container images are signed using Cosign/Sigstore.
+Verify these signatures using cosign (install guide):

 $ cosign verify --key "https://packages.fluentbit.io/fluentbit-cosign.pub" fluent/fluent-bit:2.0.6